robertsmarty/adafruit3078gps/README.md

 - 2x Micro serial cables to debug Adafruit Feather and connect to Raspberry Pi ~$6.00 (USD)
 - 1x Raspberry Pi (see later) ~$55 (USD) + ~$8 for power supply

-If you doen't have them already, you'll also need the following...
+If you don't have them already, you'll also need the following...
 - Soldering Iron
 - Solder
 - Wire (I used breadboard jumper wires)